gitlabhq/omnibus-gitlab/doc/settings/database.md

 in Omnibus GitLab.
 You can also reconfigure it to use an external instance of PostgreSQL.

+CAUTION: **Caution:**
-**WARNING** If you are using non-packaged PostgreSQL server, you need to make sure that PostgreSQL is set up according to the [database requirements document].
+If you are using non-packaged PostgreSQL server, you need to make sure that PostgreSQL is set up according to the [database requirements document].

 1. Edit `/etc/gitlab/gitlab.rb`: